Horse show

 A horse show is a judged exhibition of horses and ponies.
 Many different horse breeds and equestrian disciplines hold competitions worldwide, from local to the international levels.
-Most horse shows run from one to three days, sometimes longer for major, all-breed events or national and international championships in a given discipline or breed.
+Most horse shows run from one to three days, sometimes longer for major, all-breed events or national and international championships.
 Most shows consist of a series of different performances, called classes, wherein a group of horses with similar training or characteristics compete against one another for awards and, often, prize money.

 International organizations and competitions

-There are ten international disciplines run under rules established by the Fédération équestre internationale (FEI):
+There are several international disciplines run under rules established by the Fédération équestre internationale (FEI):